 - Synthesize mechanisms by examining the effects of soil warming experiments on root and rhizosphere processes.
-This will address belowground responses to climate warming at multiple spatial scales utilizing molecular to circumarctic analyses.

 - Explore linkages between leaf and root traits for extrapolation and scaling of ecological processes in cold ecosystems.
-This will inform unifying concepts that can be used for scaling and modeling ecosystem processes.

 - Add cold soil roots and their symbionts to a “worldwide root economic spectrum,” filling in a data gap in global plant traits databases and model parameters.

 - Integrate traditional ecological knowledge (TEK) of plants and belowground properties into our understanding of Arctic ecosystem change and educate scientists on indigenous perspectives.

 At ASSW2022 we hosted an open community meeting.
 The session included nine participants from five countries.
 At our open community meeting we provided updates on Network activities during 2021-22, made introductions, and discussed synergies between research agendas that may serve as future international research collaborations.
 We also made steps towards the planning of an in-person or hybrid meeting in fall 2022.
 Our workshop was supported by the IASC Terrestrial Working Group and fostered the participation of early career researchers.

 In the last year, the main focus of Network has been the development of a manuscript.
 This product provides a synthesis of the state of knowledge on root and rhizosphere processes in the Arctic and our perspective on the importance of incorporating and furthering this field in the context of understanding the ‘greening’ and ‘permafrost-climate’ feedbacks from the terrestrial Arctic to the climate system.
 We held an additional closed meeting to make progress on the internal revision of this manuscript.
 We anticipate submitting this paper by fall 2022.